nurulc/machine-learning/Differentiable Neural Computer DNC.md

     3. Generate next output

+_Some notes:_

+I am still trying to fully understand the implementation details and the performance tradeoffs.
+But one thing is clear it a memory efficient of storing knowlwdge for neural networks.
+But clearly this is work in progress, but worth keen an eye o this development.

 * [Differentiable neural computers | DeepMind](https://deepmind.com/blog/differentiable-neural-computers/)
 * [DNC | Nature](https://www.nature.com/articles/nature19477)
 * [DNC | Shiraj | Youtube](https://www.youtube.com/watch?v=r5XKzjTFCZQ)